 "Avoid such persons as these."
 The doctrinal believer is commanded to separate from such apostates.

-For among them (losers) are those who creep into houses and seduce silly women overwhelmed by their sins, led on by a various lusts,
+For among them (apostates) are those who creep into houses and captivate weak women overwhelmed by their sins, led on by a various lusts,

 This is the way apostate churches work.
 Their members are not in fellowship with God.
 They do not have the filling of the Holy Spirit.
 They do not teach Bible Doctrine.
 They are under the influence of Satan through the Prostitute of Babylon.
 Loser believers are led astray by Satan just as he did Judas Iscariot.